-The Town has a local lab perform grit analysis on catch basin cleanings from stormwater drainage systems if necessary.
-NHDES does not routinely require stormwater-only catch basin cleanings to be tested before disposal, unless there is evidence that they have been contaminated by a spill or some other means.
+The Town has a local lab perform grit analysis on catch basin cleanings from stormwater drainage systems before material is hauled to E.S.M.I. in Louden, NH to be incinerated.
+NHDES dos not routinely require stormwater-only catch basin cleanings to be tested before disposal, unless there is evidence that they have been contaminated by a spill or some other means.